Closed-door courts fine hundreds of motorists aged over 70 for minor motoring offences

 Health issues not considered

-The 78-year-old was fined £40 fine, with £100 costs and a £16 victim surcharge for not paying a DVLA fixed penalty notice, even though her daughter told the court her mother had schizophrenia, dementia and Alzheimer’s.
+The 78-year-old was fined £40, with £100 costs and a £16 victim surcharge for not paying a DVLA fixed penalty notice.

-She had broken her ankle in March, was taken to hospital and was now in care but was still convicted by the magistrate despite the daughter and her brother saying they were dealing with her affairs and were “both at breaking point”.
+She had broken her ankle in March, was taken to hospital and was now in care but was still convicted by the magistrate despite her daughter and brother saying they were dealing with her affairs and were “both at breaking point”.

 An 81-year-old disabled man explained he had failed to meet his insurance requirements for his specially-adapted car because he had not been notified.
 He was convicted and given a £300 court bill.

-An 84-year-old pensioner was fined £1,876 for not paying his £93.34 road tax after he became the car’s registered keeper in March, believing it was permissible to leave it sitting off-road before insuring it in May.
+An 84-year-old was fined £1,876 for not paying his £93.34 road tax after he became the car’s registered keeper in March, believing it was permissible to leave it sitting off-road before insuring it in May.
 He apologised for his “honest mistake”.

 Penelope Gibbs, director of Transform Justice, said: “The SJP is used for the majority of criminal offences but it creates injustice behind closed doors.
 Cases are held in secret and the public has no access either to the details of cases or to the outcomes.